Automation solutions for the logistics industry

 Pain point 1: drives overheating in case of fault

 Fives was confronted with a safety issue at their customers’: previous generation drives of cross belt sorting applications could get too hot in case of failure.
 The reason: machines are moved by many motors that are driven in torque.
 If one group of drives is off, the motor is still running while the machine is running.
-The motor hence feeds energy into the drive that is off, which could cause overheating of the drive - possibly leading to risk of fire.
+The motor hence feeds energy into the drive that is off, but has a defect power stage and this could cause overheating of the drive - possibly leading to risk of fire.
 Lorenzo Chierego, CTO at Fives Intralogistics SpA and in charge of Research and Development: “Safety regulations expect a motor to stop as soon as it detects an error.
 We started looking for alternatives on the market – what we needed were drives that detect overheating and as such protect themselves.”
 KEBA Industrial Automation was able to offer a solution that removed this critical pain point: they designed, as a firmware to the drive, a functionality that permanently monitors temperatures of drives.
 Gianluca Mangialardo, technical engineer with KEBA Italy: “We monitor the temperature of power stages, of the braking resistor, the over current to the drives and any other possible critical condition that can lead to potential damage of the device.
 If one of these parameters exceeds a certain level, the energy generator is physically disconnected from the drive.
 An extensive self-protecting functionality, so to speak, that allows to increase the availability of the drive system.”

 Pain point 2: induction line motors - noisy and cumbersome